 Your organisation has a quality management system that is actively managed, scheduled for review and updated on a regular basis.
 This includes information on how your organisation meets its legislative requirements, as well as the requirements under the NDIS Practice Standards, to continually improve service delivery.

-EΧΑ
+MAPPING TO NSMHS

-Quality Improvement Activity Form Continuous Quality Improvement Policy and/or Procedure documents Documented Quality Management System or Register - this could be as simple as an excel spreadsheet, or as complex as a dedicated software program Evidence of mechanisms for monitoring compliance against legislation and the NDIS Practice Standards - for example, a policy and procedure register which includes scheduled review dates; previous audit and accreditation reports IIV IPLEMENTATION INTO EVERYDAY PRACTICE Work on embedding a continuous quality improvement culture at your organisation, this may help the ongoing improvement of quality and safe service delivery Make the process for suggesting quality improvement activities as simple as possible - for example, on the organisational intranet or through a phone app or dedicated email inbox, this may increase the likelihood of individuals making a suggestion Include a standardised section on policy and procedure about legislation, regulations and rules that are applicable to your organisation, in the context of that policy or procedure - for example, organisational Privacy Policy includes the Privacy Act 1988
+Quality Improvement Activity Form

+Continuous Quality Improvement Policy and/or Procedure documents

+Documented Quality Management System or Register - this could be as simple as an Excel spreadsheet, or as complex as a dedicated software program

+Evidence of mechanisms for monitoring compliance against legislation and the NDIS Practice Standards - for example, a policy and procedure register which includes scheduled review dates, previous audit and accreditation reports

+Work on embedding a continuous quality improvement culture at your organisation, this may help the ongoing improvement of quality and safe service delivery

+Make the process for suggesting quality improvement activities as simple as possible - for example, on the organisational intranet or through a phone app or dedicated email inbox, this may increase the likelihood of individuals making a suggestion

+Include a standardised section on policy and procedure about legislation, regulations and rules that are applicable to your organisation, in the context of that policy or procedure - for example, organisational Privacy Policy includes the Privacy Act 1988

-SELF-ASSESSMENT (what you already have e.g. policy/procedure/practice) GAPS IDENTIFIED (what you might be missing) READINESS ACTION PLAN (what you're going to do to meet the NDIS Practice Standards and Quality Indicators) FURTHER INFORMATION Quality Management Resource • Mental Health Commission - Quality Management Framework - Information for Community Managed Organisations
+(what you're going to do to meet the NDIS Practice Standards and Quality Indicators)

-• Mental Health Commission - Mental Health Outcomes - Indicators and Evidence
+- Quality Management Resource - Mental Health Commission Quality Management Framework: Information for Community Managed Organisations - Mental Health Commission Mental Health Outcomes: Indicators and Evidence